 - 5 tbsp heavy cream or milk

-- 8 ounces semi-sweet dark chocolate (or 1 1/3 cups chocolate chips)
+- 8 ounces chopped dark chocolate

-- 2 tsp vegetable oil
+- 1 tbsp vegetable oil

-- Preheat oven to 350 degrees F. Line an 8x8" square baking dish with parchment paper, leaving a 1" overhang on all sides.
+- Preheat oven to 350ºF.
+Line an 8×8″ square baking dish with parchment paper, leaving a 1″ overhang on all sides.

-- In a standing mixer fitted with the paddle attachment, combine butter, confectioners’ sugar, powdered milk, vanilla extract and cream.
-Beat until light and fluffy, scraping down sides occasionally.
+- In a standing mixer fitted with the paddle attachment, combine butter, confectioners’ sugar, vanilla extract and cream.
+Beat for at least 2 minutes on high, until very fluffy and lighter in colour, scraping down sides occasionally.

 - When crust is completely cool, spread filling evenly over top.
 Use the oiled pan again (wiping off any crumbs first) to gently smooth the filling to a flat, even layer.
 Transfer to freezer to firm up for about 10 minutes.